-Claims that are suspected to be false workers’ comp cases are not always complete fabrications.
+Suspected claims of false workers’ comp cases are not always complete fabrications.
 In some cases, injuries do occur but are exaggerated or the employee should be cleared to work.
-If fraud is suspected, it can be helpful to seek the services of a professional investigative team.
-Fraud can be difficult to prove, but there are some key signs to consider after a claim has been filed.
+If you suspect fraud, it can help to seek the services of a professional investigative team.
+Fraud can be difficult to prove, but there are some key signs to consider after a claim:

 - Employee is working with a physician who is notorious for suspicious claims.